lloydlobo/lloydlobo.com/_projects/dictionary-web-app.md

 ## Results

 The final result was a real-world dictionary web app that integrated the Dictionary API and provided a user-friendly interface for searching and viewing word definitions.
-The app's theme and